 Adverse Reactions or Loss of Virologic Response Due to Drug Interactions with concomitant use of RUKOBIA and other drugs may occur (see Contraindications and Drug Interactions).

-ADVERSE REACTIONS (GRADES 1-4) REPORTED IN ≥2% OF RANDOMIZED PATIENTS
+ADVERSE REACTIONS (GRADES 1-4) REPORTED IN ≥2% OF RANDOMIZED PARTICIPANTS TREATED WITH RUKOBIA + OBT AT WEEK 2402,†

-*Adverse reactions in the nonrandomized cohort were similar to those observed in the randomized cohort.
-The most common adverse reactions reported in patients were fatigue (7%), nausea (6%), and diarrhea (6%). †Of the 272 patients enrolled in the randomized cohort, 1 patient who received placebo withdrew from the trial prior to receiving RUKOBIA in the open-label phase of the trial. ‡Includes pooled terms: abdominal discomfort, abdominal pain, and abdominal pain upper. §Includes pooled terms: fatigue and asthenia. ‖Includes pooled terms: rash, rash generalized, rash maculo-papular, rash pruritic, and dermatitis allergic. ¶Includes pooled terms: insomnia, sleep deficit, sleep disorder, abnormal dreams.
+†Adverse reactions in the nonrandomized cohort were similar to those observed in the randomized cohort.
+The most common adverse reactions reported in nonrandomized patients were nausea (6%), diarrhea (6%), and fatigure (5%). ‡Of the 272 patients enrolled in the randomized cohort, 1 participant who received placebo withdrew from the trial prior to receiving RUKOBIA in the open-label phase of the trial. §Includes pooled terms: fatigue and asthenia.

 OBT=optimized background therapy.